department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/discovery-and-research/user-research/payment-information-conversation-guide.md

 - Thanks for showing that to me.
 Now I'm going to send you a different link, to a prototype of My VA.
 We will be looking at a prototype as the logged-in user 'Kim Smith' (who is completely fictional) today, and if you could pretend to be her for these exercises that would be great.

-  **Note: may have the login to staging instead of we can test in code, and walk them through that if needed.**
+  **Note: may have the login to staging instead if we can test in code, and walk them through that if needed.**

 - Have link to prototype ready: [desktop](https://preview.uxpin.com/45251888896c8dd47ef62aa20d3a89a334726ac1#/pages/145483168/simulate/no-panels?mode=i) and [mobile](https://preview.uxpin.com/45251888896c8dd47ef62aa20d3a89a334726ac1#/pages/145483175/simulate/no-panels?mode=i)

-- Take a look at this page, and before you click on anything, tell me about what you see here.
-- *If needed:*
-  - What do you think this page for?
-  - What stands out to you on this page?
-  - What is confusing about this page?

 - Imagining that this was your personalized page, talk to me about how this lines up with information that is important to you.
   - *If needed:*